-HCA pays for vaccines administered according to the current Centers for Disease Control (CDC) Advisory Committee on Immunization Practices (ACIP) immunization schedules for adults and children in the United States, including catch-up schedules.
+HCA covers vaccines administered according to the current Centers for Disease Control (CDC) Advisory Committee on Immunization Practices (ACIP) recommendations and guidelines for adults and children in the United States, including catch-up schedules.
+For detailed guidance on vaccines, refer to the CDC's website.